e271828e/Flight.jl/docs/notes/design/framework_spec.md

-the same `SArray` at `T`), the predicate being "every field scatters into its field's block at `T`", which is what makes derivative completeness structural rather than a matter of author discipline; guards against their probe-derived condition form (below); `g` against the `z` shape; handlers against the [§5.2](#52-two-stage-outputs-signatures-bundles-and-the-hand-off-laws) return law, key by key;
+the same `SArray` at `T`), the predicate being "every field scatters into its field's block at `T`", which is what makes derivative completeness structural rather than a matter of author discipline; guards against their probe-derived predicate form (below); `g` against the `z` shape; handlers against the [§5.2](#52-two-stage-outputs-signatures-bundles-and-the-hand-off-laws) return law, key by key;
-`project` against `X`'s own shape at `T`, **complete** — the same predicate as a handler's `x` key, since its result is written back to the buffer wholesale at both of [§7.1](#71-continuous-state-structured-immutable-flat-backing)'s schedule positions, and a projection with a mode-dependent branch first executes its second branch at run time.
+`project` against `X`'s own shape at `T`, **complete** — the same predicate as a handler's `x` key, since its result is written back to the buffer wholesale at both of [§5.3](#53-structural-feedthrough-stage-roles-schedule-and-step-boundaries)'s schedule positions, and a projection with a mode-dependent branch first executes its second branch at run time.